learn-co-students/javascript-intro-to-mocha-cb-000/README.md

 --bail
 ```

-in `mocha.opts` will use the dot reporter and the bail option.
+in `mocha.opts` will use the bail option.

 In our function `favoriteIceCream()`, you might want to see what the arguments
 look like.
 You can add a `debugger` statement like so: